-BleDiscDescFirst / BleDiscDescNext
+5.10.6 BleDiscDescFirst/BleDiscDescNext

-These functions are used to scan the remote GATT server for descriptors in a characteristic with the help of the EVDISCDESC message event and when called, a handler for the event message must be registered as the discovered descriptor information is passed back in that.
+These functions are used to scan the remote GATT server for descriptors in a characteristic with the help of the EVDISCDESC be registered as the discovered descriptor information is passed back in that. be registered as the discovered descriptor information is passed back in that. be registered as the discovered descriptor information is passed back in that.